jlelong/LaTeX-Workshop-wiki/Intellisense.md

   <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/env-cmd.gif" alt="\envname demo">

 Completion for environments is based on a set of predefined environments enriched with those defined by the included packages when [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is `true`.
+Then, when [`latex-workshop.intellisense.package.unusual`](#latex-workshopintellisensepackageunusual) is also `true`, less used environments are shown in the completion list.
 Moreover, when [`latex-workshop.intellisense.package.env.enabled`](#latex-workshopintellisensepackageenvenabled) is also `true`, environments provided by used packages can be inserted by using the `\envname` approach.
 On top of this, any custom environment is added to the completion list after being used once.

 ## Files